imagen2/imagen_databank/README.rst

 ``dawba``
-  Remove identifying data and convert PSC1 to PSC2 in Dawba data, after manual downloading from youthinmind server.
+  Remove identifying data and convert PSC1 to PSC2 in Dawba data, after manual download from youthinmind server.

 ``psytools``
   Download Psytools data as CSV and JSON files from Delosis servers.